-This specialised course comprises 5 modules: one taught module of Logistics Strategy (LS); one taught module of Supply Chain Strategy (SCS); two modules of Digital Learning (DL) on Transportation and Integrated Logistics and Effective Supply Chain Practices; and one module of Management Project (MP) that requires students to undertake a digital research on new and emerging trends in the global markets, where such developments can have an impact on the supply chain management of an organisation.
+This specialised course comprises 5 modules: one taught module of Logistics Strategy (LS); one taught module of Supply Chain Strategy (SCS); two modules of Digital Learning (DL) on Leadership in Logistics Practices and Leadership in Supply Chains; and one module of Management Project (MP) that requires students to undertake a digital research on new and emerging trends in the global markets, where such developments can have an impact on the supply chain management of an organisation.

 Delivery and Assessment

 Our faculty comprises highly experienced practitioners with the requisite academic and professional qualifications.

 The Digital Learning module provides flexibility for students to learn at their own pace, and after completing the learning videos they will take an online examination.

 The Management Project module requires students to attend regular class sessions so that they can be closely guided to complete the project requirements.
 In this module, students are assessed on two assignments and a short presentation.